ibm-apiconnect/cli/README.md

 apic create --type api --title Routes --product "Climb On"
 ```

-Alternatively, you may have created a couple APIs and you want to create a
+Alternatively, you can create a couple APIs and then reference them
-product to compose them together:
+when you create a new product:

 ```
 apic create --type api --title Routes